Parker Ighile

 Parker Ibrahim Ighile (born Parker Oseomwan Ibrahim Ighile-Peters; 1 March 1990) is a British record producer, rapper, singer and songwriter.
 He was born in London.
-As of November 2012, he was signed to US rapper Nicki Minaj's record label.
+As of November 2012, he was signed to American-Trinidadian rapper Nicki Minaj's record label Heavy On It.
 As a producer, artist and songwriter, Ighile has worked with Quincy Jones, G-Eazy, Nicki Minaj, Rihanna, Jessie J, Ariana Grande, Grace, Delta Goodrem, Rita Ora, N-Dubz, Chipmunk, and Livvi Franc.
 At the age of 18, he started his professional music career, producing Chipmunk's song "Oopsy Daisy", which reached number one in the UK Charts.

 Life and career

 Early life and career beginnings

 Parker Ighile was born in London where he lived with his mother and sister Asabe Ighile.
 His father and mother are Nigerian, from Benin City and Kaduna, respectively.
 He began composing and producing at the age of 11 when he and numerous church friends formed a rap group.
 In his teens made grime music under the name Piztol.
 The church his family attended was instrumental in Parker's early musical ventures and he studied music in college and university where he began learning music theory.
 Parker's music is influenced by a dynamic range of genres but more noticeably R&B, rap, garage and Bollywood music – due to frequent exposure to his grandmother's diverse tastes in music and cinema.

 At 18, Ighile produced and co-wrote his first of many major releases; Chipmunk's first and number one single, "Oopsy Daisy".
 Parker produced and co-wrote seven songs in total on the I Am Chipmunk album which peaked at number two in the UK Albums Chart and was Certified Gold.
 He went on to write with The Invisible Men and Jessie J and co-wrote her debut single, "Do It like a Dude" as well as "Who's Laughing Now".
 More credits include a song on N-Dubz's Love.Live.Life album, which he cowrote with Ina Wroldsen.
 He used trans-genre influences to create a unique and dynamic sound and also produced Angel's "Wonderful", debuting at number 20 for the week ending July 21 — reaching a peak on top 10 at number nine several weeks later; and Conor Maynard's "Vegas Girl".